Which of the following correctly represents the fundamental accou... | Study Prep in Pearson+

 1

 Understand the fundamental accounting equation, which is the foundation of financial accounting.
-It states that the resources owned by a company (Assets) are financed either by borrowing (Liabilities) or by the owner's investment (Equity).
+It states that a company's assets are financed by liabilities and equity.

 The equation is expressed as: .
-This equation ensures that the balance sheet remains balanced.
+This means that all resources owned by the company (assets) are either owed to creditors (liabilities) or belong to the owners (equity).

 Analyze the options provided in the problem.
-Compare each option to the fundamental accounting equation to determine which one matches correctly.
+The correct representation of the fundamental accounting equation is .
+The other options do not align with the fundamental accounting principle.

-Option 1 states: .
-This is incorrect because Equity is not calculated by adding Assets and Liabilities.
+Option 2, , is incorrect because equity is not calculated by subtracting revenues from assets.
+Equity is derived from the fundamental equation and includes contributions from owners and retained earnings.

-Option 4 states: .
-This matches the fundamental accounting equation and is the correct representation.
+Option 3 and Option 4 are also incorrect because they misrepresent the relationship between assets, revenues, expenses, and liabilities.
+Always refer back to the fundamental accounting equation to verify the accuracy of such statements.

 Watch next